AaronGoldsmith/liri-node-app/README.md

 ### Continued Development:
   - Adding in functionality to save user input/history in a separate text file
   - If an artist has a newer version of an old song, it will give the most recent version not OG

+### Things to try:
+ - Pipe the output through the less function